4-6-030 DRAINAGE (SURFACE WATER) STANDARDS:

 v.
 Uncontaminated pumped groundwater;

 vi.
-Foundation or footing drains;
+Foundation and footing drains;

 vii.
-Water from crawl space pumps;
+Uncontaminated water from crawl space pumps;

 viii.
 Air conditioning condensation;

 ix.
-Flows from riparian habitat and wetland;
+Flows from riparian habitats and wetlands;

 xi.
 Discharges specified in writing by the authorized enforcement agency as being necessary to protect public health and safety;